jfrog/jfrog-azure-devops-extension/README.md

     npm install
     ```
 After the build process is completed, you'll find the vsix file in the project directory.
-The vsix file can be loaded into VSTS.
+The vsix file can be loaded into VSTS and TFS.

 # Pull Requests
 We welcome pull requests from the community!